-The superficial fibular nerve is a nerve of the lower limb.
-In older texts, it is known as the superficial peroneal nerve.
+The superficial fibular nerve (superficial peroneal nerve) is a nerve of the lower limb.

-In this article, we shall look at the anatomical course, motor and sensory functions of the nerve, and the clinical significance.
+In this article, we shall look at the anatomy of the superficial fibular nerve – its anatomical course, functions and clinical correlations.

 The superficial fibular nerve is a terminal branch of the common fibular nerve.